Azdaroth/Azdaroth.github.io/source/_posts/2014-09-17-rails-useful-patterns.markdown

 ```

 <p>We can pass any number of listeners to the constructor and inject dependencies if required.
 All listeners have to implement the same interface: <code>notify</code> method which takes one argument.
-The controller action for registering new user may look like this one:</p>
+The controller action for registering new user may look like this:</p>